gomezbl/redentities/README.md

 * Sqlite3
 * (future integration of Posgresql, MariaDB and Sql Server)

-Besises, has been fully tested with:
+Thus, has been fully tested with:
 * Node.js 10.x
 * Node.js 12.x
 * Node.js 13.x